 Illegal free calls from old public phones

-How the free illegal calls were made
+free illegal phone calls

 When I was a student in the 1960s in Brighton I was with a guy in a phone box when he called every cinema in town (probably about six) to ask what film was on and what time the shows started.
 All the calls were free.
 He achieved this by successfully tapping the numbers out on the receiver rest (cradle).
 He only made one mistake and got the wrong number, but he managed to get the right number on his second attempt.